 Students who are accepted into the Prebac or Duck Link programs:

-- May enroll in regular University of Oregon classes as agreed on by the student’s high school counselor and parent, and, if participating in Duck Link, the school district
+- May enroll in regular UO classes as agreed on by the student’s high school counselor and parent, and, if participating in Duck Link, the school district

 - Receive regular UO credit that becomes part of their UO academic record